Riley-Py/UWaterloo-Work/SCI 238/Chapter 13 - Exoplanets The New Science of Distant Worlds/The Nature of Planets Around Other Stars.md

 ### Doppler Shift
 - Tells us about a planet's mass and the shape of its orbit
-	- Can't measure exact mass of planet without tilt of orbit, as it only tells
+	- Can't measure exact mass of planet without tilt of orbit, as it only tells us the velocity toward/away from us
+	- Gives lower limits on masses